-(2) In the case of a registration statement that is not yet effective, an electronic filer must correct an inaccurate or nonfunctioning hyperlink by filing an amendment to such registration statement.
+- (2) In the case of a registration statement that is not yet effective, an electronic filer must correct an inaccurate or nonfunctioning hyperlink by filing an amendment to such registration statement. - 26.
+Amend § 232.303 by revising the first sentence of paragraph (b) to read as follows:

-26. Revise the first sentence of paragraph (b) of § 232.303 to read as follows: § 232.303 Incorporation by reference.
+§ 232.303 Incorporation by reference.